Her Abilities Q & A

 With this award, we aim to honour women with disabilities who achieved greatness in their life and field of work.

-The disability rights activist & Light for the World advisor, Yetnebersh Nigussie, is a key spokesperson for Her Abilities.
+The disability rights activist and Light for the World advisor, Yetnebersh Nigussie, is a key spokesperson for Her Abilities.

-She was inspired by winning the Right Livelihood Award in 2017 and the Spirit of Helen Keller Award this year and wants to give back to the disability community by championing an initiative to celebrate other women with disabilities who have achieved amazing things.
+Yetnebersh Nigussie was inspired by winning the Right Livelihood Award in 2017 and the Spirit of Helen Keller Award last year, and wants to give back to the disability community by championing an initiative to celebrate other women with disabilities who have achieved amazing things.

-The independent award jury decide on one winner in each of the three categories.
+An independent awards jury decide on one winner in each of the three categories.

-This jury is made up of strong women role models with and without disabilities, representing different industries and areas of life.
+This jury is made up of strong female role models with and without disabilities, representing different industries and areas of life.

 There are three categories: